 Pour the water out and wait for the pot to cool.
 Much of the water will evaporate from the heat of the pot.
 Dry any remaining moisture thoroughly.
 Switch to a dry towel if necessary to ensure that you get every last bit of moisture.

-These commercial grade dish towels will dry your teapot quite nicely.
+These Cotton Craft commercial grade dish towels from Amazon will dry your teapot quite nicely.

 Of course, the cleaning is not complete until you clean the diffuser out.
 Without this step, you will get build-up in the strainer.
 If you have gunk stick in the diffuser, you will not get an optimal brew.